kelu124/echomods/_posts/2016-08-09-Moving-forward.md

 -   Use PRUDAQ
     -   Clip the signal between 0 and 2V
--   Get image
+-   Get image from the [retroATL3](/retroATL3)

 **Medium Priority:**

--   Bitbang SPI directly
+-   Bitbang Goblin's SPI directly
 -   Resume documentation

 **Low Priority:**